ludbek/bro/readme.md

 ## Kickstart an existing project
 `$ bro boot project`

 Boots a project.
-It executes commands at 'boot' section in a '.brofile'.
+It executes commands at `boot` section in the `.brofile`.
-Use this command to start working on an existing project and launch necessary tools for working on it.
+Use this command to launch tools necessary for the project. e.g. emulators, text editor, browser, etc.

 ## Work on project which has been booted
 `$ bro workon project`

-Once the project has been kickstarted, use this command for every new terminal.
-It executes commands at 'workon' section in a `.brofile`.
+Once the project has been booted, use this command for every new terminal.
+Useful for setting environment variables.
+It executes commands at `workon` section in the `.brofile` at a project directory.

 ## Remove existing project
 `$ bro remove project`

-Use it with caution.
-Deletes the specified project.
+~~Use it with caution.~~Unlinks the project.
+Bro won't remove the project directory.
+One has to manually remove it.

 ## List projects
 `$ bro list`